Join our tours to the Taltsy museum:

-By car: Drive along the 47th kilometer of Baikal Rout.
+By car: Drive along the 47th kilometer of Baikal Route.
 20 kilometers short of Listvyanka you will see a sign with directions and a turn to the museum.

-By bus: you can take a bus or a minibus from Irkutsk Bus Station (Oktyabrskaya Revoluzia St, 11).
-You can buy bus tickets at the bus station in a ticket booth, the route N 524 “Irkutsk – Listvyanka“, with a bus stop in Taltsy.
+By bus: You can buy bus tickets https://avtovokzal-on-line.ru or at the bus station in a ticket booth.
+Bus or a minibus depart from Irkutsk Bus Station (Oktyabrskaya Revoluzia St, 11).
+The bus operates the route “Irkutsk – Listvyanka“, with a bus stop in Taltsy.
 The same route minibus departs every hour from the bus stop located opposite to the Bus Station, next to the tramway.
-The minibus departs once the bus is full.
+The minibus departs once the it is full.

-By boat: June through September the rout “Irkutsk-Listvyanka” with a stop at Taltsy is serviced on Saturdays and Sundays.
+By boat: June through September the route “Irkutsk – Listvyanka” with a stop at Taltsy is serviced on Saturdays and Sundays.
 Travel time is about 2.5-3 hours.
 See the exact schedule on www.vsrp.ru

 Opening hours: daily 10 am – 5 pm